golanlevin/DrawingWithMachines/assignments/2025/02_getting_started/README.md

 ## 2.1.
 Personal Speculation

 In the blink of an eye, it's 2026.
-Somehow, this class completely changed how you work.
+Somehow, this class has completely changed how you work.

 * What was the breakthrough?
 * What was the challenge?